IHTSDO/snowstorm/docs/using-the-fhir-api.md

 All resources within a package can be loaded using `--form resourceUrls='*'`.

 Notes on import behaviour:
+- Existing resources will be replaced if any imported resource has the same URL and version.
 - The package index file is used as the source of truth for the url and version of CodeSystems imported.
 This avoids some duplicates in the HL7 terminology package.
-- Duplicate CodeSystem versions with "content:not-present" are skipped.
+- Duplicate CodeSystem versions within the package with "content:not-present" are skipped.
 This is logged at INFO level.

 ## Examples